From Battle College

 - (M) Crippled Movement - Warjack can't run, charge, slam, or trample; and its base DEF is severely reduced.

-- (L) Crippled Left Arm, (R) Right Arm, or (H) Head - Weapons mounted in the Left Arm position roll less dice for attacks.
-Also, shields & bucklers mounted there don't work.
+- (L) Crippled Left Arm, (R) Right Arm, or (H) Head - Weapons mounted in the according position roll one less die for attack and damage.
+Also, shields & bucklers mounted there don't work and you can't make power-, combo, or chain attacks with the crippled system

 - (S) Crippled [Special] - Some Warjacks have special systems.
 The effects of being crippled will be detailed on their card.